Counseling (COUN)

 Pre-req: COUN 556 with a minimum grade of C and COUN 682 with a minimum grade of C.

-This course is designed to introduce students to the nature of military culture, the unique challenges of deployment and re-entry for both military personnel and their families, and various mental health best practices specific to those affected with combat-related PTSD, TBI, and other traumatic injury.
+This course is designed to introduce students to the nature of military culture, the unique challenges of deployment and re-entry for both military personnel and their families, and various mental health best practices specific to those affected with combat-related PTSD, TBI, and other traumatic injuries.

 Pre-req: COUN 682 with a minimum grade of C.